1. MANAGEMENT'S STATEMENT (Policies)

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

-The Condensed Balance Sheets as of March 31, 2022, the Condensed Statements of Operations, Condensed Statements of Comprehensive Loss and Condensed Statements of Shareholders’ Equity for the three months ended March 31, 2022 and 2021, and Condensed Statements of Cash Flows for the three months ended March 31, 2022 and 2021, have been prepared by MicroVision, Inc. ("we" or "our") and have not been audited.
-In the opinion of management, all adjustments necessary to state fairly the financial position at March 31, 2022 and the results of operations and cash flows for all periods presented have been made and consist of normal recurring adjustments.
+The Condensed Balance Sheets as of June 30, 2022, the Condensed Statements of Operations, Condensed Statements of Comprehensive Loss and the Condensed Statements of Shareholders’ Equity for the three and six months ended June 30, 2022 and 2021, and the Condensed Statements of Cash Flows for the six months ended June 30, 2022 and 2021, have been prepared by MicroVision, Inc. ("we" or "our") and have not been audited.
+In the opinion of management, all adjustments necessary to state fairly the financial position at June 30, 2022 and the results of operations and cash flows for all periods presented have been made and consist of normal recurring adjustments.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules of the Securities and Exchange Commission (SEC).
 The year-end condensed balance sheet data was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.
 You should read these condensed financial statements in conjunction with the financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the operating results that may be attained for the entire fiscal year.
+The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the operating results that may be attained for the entire fiscal year.

-Our LBS technology is based on our patented expertise in systems that include micro-electrical mechanical systems (MEMS), laser diodes, opto-mechanics, electronics, algorithms and software, and how those elements are packaged into a small form factor.
-Our lidar sensor also utilizes edge computing and machine intelligence as part of the solutions.
-Though automotive lidar is our priority now, we have developed solutions for Augmented Reality, Interactive Displays, and Consumer Lidars in the recent past.
+Our LBS technology is based on our patented expertise in systems that include micro-electromechanical systems (MEMS), laser diodes, opto-mechanics, electronics, algorithms and software, and how those elements are packaged into a small form factor.
+Our lidar sensor also utilizes edge computing and machine intelligence as part of the solution.
+Though automotive lidar is our priority now, we have developed solutions for Augmented Reality, Interactive Displays, and Consumer Lidar in the recent past.

-For the recent few years, our strategy has been to sell Augmented Reality (AR) displays or components, Interactive Displays, or Consumer Lidars to original equipment manufacturers (OEMs) and original design manufacturers (ODMs) for incorporation into their products.
+Prior to our shift in focus to automotive lidar, our strategy had been to sell Augmented Reality (AR) displays or components, Interactive Displays, or Consumer Lidar to original equipment manufacturers (OEMs) and original design manufacturers (ODMs) for incorporation into their products.
 Currently, our sole customer is Microsoft Corporation.
-Our arrangement with this customer generates royalty income; however, the volume of sales and resulting royalties from that arrangement is not significant.
-In the recent past, we shifted our strategic focus to increase the value of the Company by completing development of our 1st Generation LRL module to a level that would be ready to scale in the market for automotive applications.
+Our arrangement with this customer generates royalty income; however, the volume of sales and resulting royalties from that arrangement are not significant.
+In the recent past, we shifted our strategic focus to increase the value of the Company by completing development of our 1st Generation long range lidar module to a level that would be ready to scale in the market for automotive applications.
 We believe the size of the ADAS market is significantly bigger than the AR market and related applications.
 We believe our technology and designs for automotive lidar can be successful in the market, and our solutions will have features and performance that exceed those of competitors and will provide a sustainable strategic advantage in the market.

 We have incurred significant losses since inception.
 We have funded our operations to date primarily through the sale of common stock, convertible preferred stock, warrants, the issuance of convertible debt and, to a lesser extent, from development contract revenues, product sales and licensing activities.